 As you would expect from their name, sunflowers like a lot of sun so the place you plant them needs to have as much sun as possible for them to soak up.

-If you do suffer from slug attacks, I heard a nifty trick from organic gardener Jean Perry recently!
-Try an upturned grapefruit shell, left over night, it will be full of slugs in the morning…then dispose of them how you want…eeek.
+Unfortunately, slugs love sunflowers.
+If you do suffer from slug attacks, I heard a nifty trick from organic gardener Jean Perry recently.
+Try an upturned grapefruit shell, left over night – it will be full of slugs in the morning, that you can move/dispose of as needed.

 Alternatively you could try organic slug pellets, which are safe for use around children and pets.